-During an Official Technical Timeout, team members can only work with the staff in eliminating the relevant faults of the Referee System or other official equipment, and are not allowed to repair other faults.
+During an Official Technical Timeout, pit crews can only eliminate the relevant faults of the Referee System or other official equipment according to the requirements of the referee, and are not allowed to repair other faults.
 When the relevant fault of the of the Referee System or official equipment has been eliminated and the Head Referee has resumed the countdown, Pit Crew Members are required to follow the set procedures for the Three-Minute Setup Period and leave the Battlefield within the specified time.